AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/enrich-profile.md

 # Enrich [!DNL Real-time Customer Profile] with machine-learning insights

-Adobe Experience Platform [!DNL Data Science Workspace] provides the tools and resources to create, evaluate, and utilize machine learning models to generate data predictions and insights.
-When machine learning insights are ingested into a [!DNL Profile]-enabled dataset, that same data is also ingested as [!DNL Profile] records which can then be segmented using [!DNL Adobe Experience Platform Segmentation Service].
+Adobe Experience Platform [!DNL Data Science Workspace] provides the tools and resources to create, evaluate, and utilize machine-learning models to generate data predictions and insights.
+When machine-learning insights are ingested into a [!DNL Profile]-enabled dataset, that same data is also ingested as [!DNL Profile] records which can then be segmented using [!DNL Adobe Experience Platform Segmentation Service].
 As profile and time series data is ingested, Real-time Customer Profile automatically decides to include or exclude that data from segments through an ongoing process called streaming segmentation, before merging it with existing data and updating the union view.
 As a result, you can instantaneously perform computations and make decisions to deliver enhanced, individualized experiences to customers as they interact with your brand.

 This document provides links to tutorials that enable you to enrich [!DNL Real-time Customer Profile] with your machine-learned insights.